cfbender/homelab/README.md

 docker-compose up -d
 ```

+## Cloudflare

+This configuration is set up for a domain proxied through Cloudflare.
+You can remove this by removing the `CF_API_KEY` and `CF_API_EMAIL` environment cariables, as well as the `entrypoints.websecure.forwardedHeaders.trustedIPs` config in `traefik/traefik.yml`.

-## Authorization
+## Middlewares

-There are currently two methods of authentication enabled, and I recommend using them
-both if the Letsencrypt configuration is in use.
-If it's not exposed to the Internet you can
-remove one or both of these middlewares from `docker-compose.letsencrypt.yml`.

 ### ipallowlist

-This is our first layer of security, and probably the most important.

 If you are using mediaserver locally and are not exposing any ports to the Internet, you can skip
 this section or set `IPALLOWLIST=0.0.0.0/0,::/0` in your `.env` file.

-To avoid unauthorized users from even seeing our login pages, we should set the `IPALLOWLIST` to
-only IP ranges that we want to explictly allow access.
+Set the `IPALLOWLIST` to only IP ranges that we want to explictly allow access.

-Access from any other IP will result in "403 Forbidden" giving you some peice of mind!

-This functionality can be enabled/disabled per service in `docker-compose.letsencrypt.yml`
+This functionality can be enabled/disabled per service in `docker-compose.external.yml`
 with the `ipallowlist` middleware.

 ### traefik-forward-auth

 Uses [traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth) to handle OAuth through google.
-Just follow the setup instructions there, and fill in the relevant fields in env
+Just follow the setup instructions there, and fill in the relevant fields in env.

 ### basicauth

-This functionality can be enabled/disabled per service in `docker-compose.letsencrypt.yml`
+This functionality can be enabled/disabled per service in `docker-compose.external.yml`
 with the `basicauth` middleware.

 Users can be added to basic auth in 2 ways.
 If both methods are used they are merged and the